Back to blog

 If the project will feed ML models or AI agents, compare the source inventory with NextPage's machine learning consulting company checklist.
 The same data-readiness questions apply before predictive analytics, recommendation systems, anomaly detection, or AI workflow automation can be trusted.

-3. Design The Pipeline Architecture Around Trust And Change
+3. Design Pipeline Architecture Around Trust Gates

 A good analytics pipeline is boring in the right ways: observable, versioned, recoverable, documented, and easy to reason about when something breaks.
 The architecture should cover batch ingestion, streaming ingestion when required, raw storage, transformations, warehouse or lakehouse modeling, orchestration, data quality checks, lineage, access control, and downstream consumption through dashboards, APIs, exports, or AI features.